Earthworm: Environmental impacts

-Earthworms accelerate nutrient cycling in the soil-plant system through fragmentation & mixing of plant debris – physical grinding & chemical digestion.
-The earthworm's existence cannot be taken for granted.
+Earthworms accelerate nutrient cycling in the soil-plant system through fragmention and mixing, physical grinding and chemical digestion of plant debris.
+However, the earthworm's existence cannot be taken for granted.
 Dr. W. E. Shewell-Cooper observed "tremendous numerical differences between adjacent gardens", and worm populations are affected by a host of environmental factors, many of which can be influenced by good management practices on the part of the gardener or farmer.

 Darwin estimated that arable land contains up to 53,000 /acre of worms, but more recent research has produced figures suggesting that even poor soil may support 250,000 /acre, whilst rich fertile farmland may have up to 1,750,000 /acre, meaning that the weight of earthworms beneath a farmer's soil could be greater than that of the livestock upon its surface.
-Richly organic topsoil populations of earthworms are much higher – averaging 500 /m2 and up to 400 g2 – such that, for the 7 billion of us, each person alive today has support of 7 million earthworms.
+Richly organic topsoil populations of earthworms are much higher, averaging 500 /m2 and up to 400 g/m2, such that, for the 7 billion of us, each person alive today has support of 7 million earthworms.

 The ability to break down organic materials and excrete concentrated nutrients makes the earthworm a functional contributor in restoration projects.
 In response to ecosystem disturbances, some sites have utilized earthworms to prepare soil for the return of native flora.
-Research from the Station d'écologie Tropicale de Lamto asserts that the earthworms positively influence the rate of macroaggregate formation, an important feature for soil structure.
+Research from the Station d'écologie Tropicale de Lamto (Ivory Coast) asserts that the earthworms positively influence the rate of macroaggregate formation (Soil structure#Granular|granular structure), an important feature for soil structure.
 The stability of aggregates in response to water was also found to be improved when constructed by earthworms.

-Though not fully quantified yet, greenhouse gas emissions of earthworms likely contribute to global warming, especially since top-dwelling earthworms increase the speed of carbon cycles and have been spread by humans into many new geographies.
+Though not fully quantified yet, greenhouse gas emissions (carbon dioxide, nitrous oxide, methane) of earthworms, direct or mediated by their strong influence on soil microbial communities, likely contribute to global warming, especially since top-dwelling earthworms increase the speed of carbon cycles and have been spread by humans into many new geographies.

 Threats

-Nitrogenous fertilizers tend to create acidic conditions, which are fatal to the worms, and dead specimens are often found on the surface following the application of substances such as DDT, lime sulphur, and lead arsenate.
-In Australia, changes in farming practices such as the application of superphosphates on pastures and a switch from pastoral farming to arable farming had a devastating effect on populations of the giant Gippsland earthworm, leading to their classification as a protected species.
-Globally, certain earthworms populations have been devastated by deviation from organic production and the spraying of synthetic fertilizers and biocides, with at least three species now listed as extinct, but many more endangered.
+Nitrogenous fertilizers tend to create acidic conditions, which are fatal to the worms, and dead specimens are often found on the surface following the application of various pesticides, among which insecticides and fungicides are the most toxic.
+In Australia, changes in farming practices such as the application of superphosphates on pastures and a switch from pastoral farming to arable farming had a devastating effect on populations of the giant Gippsland earthworm Megascolides australis, leading to their classification as a protected species.
+Globally, certain earthworm populations have been devastated by deviation from organic production and the spraying of synthetic fertilizers and biocides, with at least three species now listed as extinct, but many more endangered.